Collaborating in a School With No Library

 Today, I work in a private day school in Virginia.
 Special education students who are not successful in their home school, due to challenging behaviors, come to us by way of an Individualized Education Program (IEP) team decision.
 The students are still “owned” by the public school yet are unwanted in regular schools.

 In private, specialized day schools, we open the door to academic success by focusing on new ways of interacting with students and teachers.
-The challenge is to make learning fun again while acquiring the skills to deal with any behavior that holds them back from attending a public school.
+The challenge is to make learning fun again while acquiring the skills to deal with any behavior that holds students back from attending a public school.
 The ultimate goal is always to get the student back to their home school as soon as possible.

 Barriers to Collaboration